hashicorp/design-system/website/docs/components/alert/partials/code/how-to-use.md

 </Hds::Alert>
 ```

-You can pass more than one `D.Description` contextual components to have multiple description lines.
+You can pass more than one `D.Description` contextual component to have multiple description lines.

 ```handlebars
 <Hds::Alert @type="inline" @color="success" as |A|>